Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/SamiPhoenix/Michael.md

 status category for each Kingdom.

--   **Animalia** and **Plantae** have relatively high proportions of “Affected” species (CR + EN + VU).
+-   **Animalia** and **Plantae** have relatively high proportions of “Affected” species.
--   **Fungi** and **Chromista** have very few species in the extinct or affected categories – but this is largely because fewer species have been assessed in these kingdoms.
+-   **Fungi** and **Chromista** have very few species in the extinct or affected categories – largely because fewer species have been assessed.
--   The “Unaffected / No data” category dominates for Fungi and Chromista, reflecting incomplete assessments.
+-   The total number of assessed species (`n = ...`) is shown above each bar.

 ------------------------------------------------------------------------